 *correction 90% biodegradable cellulose film

-Bioglitter® SPARKLE, its 92% plastic-free and independently tested to prove it actually degrade in the natural freshwater environments and not just an industrial or home composter.
-Bioglitter® PURE, its 100% plastic- free and Certified ‘OK Biodegradable WATER’ by TÜV, a world first.
+Bioglitter® SPARKLE, its 92% plastic-free and independently tested to prove it will degrade in natural freshwater environments and not just an industrial, or home composter.
+Bioglitter® PURE, its 100% plastic-free and Certified ‘OK Biodegradable WATER’ by TÜV, a world first.